shengrunhua/MS2FN/README.md

 ## `main.py`

-`main.py` is used for training and testing the classification model.
+`main.py` is used for training and test the classification model.

-- Handles data loading, model construction, training and test.
+- Handles data preprocessing, model construction, training and test.

-- Training settings and hyperparameters can be configured through `main.py`.
+- Training settings and hyperparameters can be configured through `main.py` and `train.py`.

 ## `draw.py`